Smart Shopping: Break Bad Habits

-Whether you love to shop or find the whole thing a drag, you’ve likely developed some bad habits that are costing you money and time.
-Sometimes shopping itself can be a bad habit, especially during the holidays when events like Black Friday and Cyber Monday encourage impulse buying.
+Whether you love shopping or find it a drag, you may have bad habits costing you money and time.
+Holidays, like Black Friday and Cyber Monday, often encourage impulse buying.

 1. Don’t Double Up With BOGOs